ianhyun007/wiproHackathon/README.md

  1. open up 2 browsers
  2. on first browser, click the upper right 24/7 image button
  3. on the other browser, click the same image, then you will be able to see each other's face
+ 4. PLEASE MAKE SURE THE VIDEO IS CLICKED AND DRAGGED TO BE MOVED AROUND THE SCREEN